PART I: PERSONS

 (The “four years” younger applies to “Romeo and Juliet” cases where teenagers have sex with each other.
 Child molestation laws don’t apply for such cases.)

-Buy or sell consensual sex acts.
-No one may intentionally spread a disease, either sexually or otherwise;
+Buy or sell consensual sex acts, but no one may intentionally spread a disease, either sexually or otherwise;

 (If a woman can give it away free, why can’t she sell it?
 For diseases, this could be the “angry with the world” person spreading AIDS, or a flu epidemic, or refusing to be inoculated against an easily transmissible [airborne or contact] disease.)